 - A. Furnish all labor, materials, equipment, and incidentals required to install High Density Polyethylene (HDPE) pressure pipe, fittings, and appurtenances as shown on the Drawings and specified in the Contract Documents. - B. High Density Polyethylene (HDPE) Lee County Utilities has the option of approving the use of HDPE for water main crossings of roadways, ditches, canals, and environmentally sensitive lands.
-HDPE water mains shall have the same equivalent internal diameter and equivalent pressure class rating as the corresponding PVC and DI pipe, unless otherwise approved by Lee County Utilities.
-For all roadway crossings refer to the Lee County Utilities Design Manual for casing requirements.
+HDPE water mains shall have the same equivalent internal diameter and equivalent pressure class rating as the corresponding PVC pipe, unless otherwise approved by Lee County Utilities.
+For all roadway crossings refer to the design manual for casing requirements.
 The Department of Transportation having jurisdiction of said road and right-of-way must grant specific approval.